dudetracey/hello-world/README.md

 # hello-world
 Completing the Tutorial

 Hi there!
 I'm a former math teacher.
-One day, I a student asked me "when are we ever going to use this stuff?"
+One day, a student asked me "when are we ever going to use this stuff?"
 And I realized the correct answer was "NEVER."
 That was right at the start of the pandemic.